CyborgCodeSyndicate/roa-libraries/roa-archetype/README.md

     - **Additional Properties**: Customize as needed:
         - `modules`: Select which components to include (API, UI, DB)
         - `environments`: Add your environments here or leave empty if working on only one env (ex.
 UAT, QA, TEST, DEV)
-        - `commonFeatures`: Choose between BASIC or ADVANCED
+        - `implementationStyle`: Choose between BASIC, ADVANCED, or AI
         - `dbType`: Select your database type if using DB module
         - `uiComponents`: Choose UI components to include
 7. Click **Next** to proceed with project generation